visgl/luma.gl/docs/api-reference/core/animation-loop.md

 * `props.onFinalize`=`null` (callback) - Called once when animation is stopped.
 Can be used to delete objects or free any resources created during `onInitialize`.
 * `props.autoResizeViewport`=`true` - If true, calls `gl.viewport(0, 0, gl.drawingBufferWidth, gl.drawingBufferHeight)` each frame before `onRender` is called.
 Set to false to control viewport size.
 * `props.autoResizeDrawingBuffer`=`true` - If true, checks the canvas size every frame and updates the drawing buffer size if needed.
-* `props.useDevicePixels` - Whether to use `window.devicePixelRatio` as a multiplier, e.g. in `autoResizeDrawingBuffer` etc.
+* `props.useDevicePixels` - Whether to use `window.devicePixelRatio` as a multiplier, e.g. in `autoResizeDrawingBuffer` etc. Refer to `Experimental API` section below for more use cases of this prop.
 * `props.gl`=`null` (WebGLContext) - If supplied, will render into this external context instead of creating a new one.
 * `props.glOptions`=`{}` (object) - Options to create the WebGLContext with.
 See [createGLContext](/docs/api-reference/webgl/context/context.md).
 * `props.debug`=`false` (bool) - Enable debug mode will provide more validations and error messages, but less performant.